Portable barbecues are available for hire from GSA Reception. Barbecues must be booked at least 5 business days in advance.

 - Push one barbecue knob downward, turn to low and immediately press igniter button to light burner.
 If you can see the burner is not lit, turn the gas off at the gas cylinder, wait one minute and repeat procedure.
 Continue this process until all four burners are lit.

 - While cooking, check the level of oil in the drip container.
 If it gets over halfway full, carefully remove the drip draw and empty the oil safely.
-Caution: the drip draw may be hot.
+Caution: the drip draw will be hot.
+Contents must not be poured into a drain or sink.

 Packing up and returning